ktzchen/Reddit-Propoganda-Bot/README.md

 * I do not have an army of 10 upvoting bots
 * My bot does not respond based on the comment it is replying to
 * My bot does not use the GPT-2 model
+* My bot did not post more than 1000 comments